jtaleric/orion-mcp/docs/README.md

 1. **File an Issue** - Report documentation bugs or suggest improvements
 2. **Submit a PR** - Contribute fixes or new content
 3. **Ask Questions** - Use GitHub Discussions for questions

-See our [Development Guide](development/README.md) for detailed contribution instructions.

 ---